J. Jill Robinson: Debut novel

-J. Jill Robinson is also the author of More In Anger, a novel published in 2012.
+Robinson authored More In Anger, a novel published in 2012.
 It tells the stories of three women from an unhappy family beset by the corrosive anger passed on from one generation to the next.
 The novel is divided into three sections named after the unlucky Opal, her emotionally cold daughter Pearl and her troubled granddaughter Vivien.
 It opens in 1915 with Opal's marriage to a misogynistic lawyer whose coldness and cruelty toward his wife and daughters reverberates through succeeding generations in loveless marriages and broken relationships.
 The novel ends as Vivien struggles to break free from her family's legacy of anger so that her own daughter can escape its destructive cycle.

 The idea for the novel came, Robinson says, after her son was born in 1995, the year she turned 40.
 "The combination of being 40 and then his being born made me start thinking about mortality and generations and legacies," she told a journalist.
 She added that along with physical traits such as red hair, families pass on less pleasant characteristics such as a tendency toward anger.
 "I wanted to explore what happens when a negative legacy is passed through generations and how it affects, not only the angry person, but the person around her or him: the children, the spouse.
 Although you can't do much about red hair, if that's what's running in your family, there is something you can do about emotional inheritance."

 Robinson says she struggled with the novel for 10 years and found it frustrating trying to find "a sense of structure, or narrative thrust, to make it work."
 She adds that she found the novel much harder than writing short stories.
 "I'm a fairly organic writer, so I don't construct my stories.
 That works fine for short stories.
 But when you have hundreds of pages of material, it's really way harder to be organic about it."
 In 2003, she told another journalist that she preferred writing short stories.
 "I like the smaller, more intense, more narrow focus," she said.
 "I like to know where the edges are.
 You can move the boundaries by making the story longer or shorter, but you know where they are.
 Which isn't the case with the novel."